 - Distributed Switch (VDS): Spans multiple ESXi hosts and enables considerable reduction of network maintenance activities.

 Read this PDF for more information about vSphere.

 Based on Xen Project Hypervisor, XenServer is an open sourced bare-metal virtualization platform.
-It consists enterprise-grade features that helps enterprises to easily handle workloads, combined OS, and networking configurations.
+It consists of enterprise-grade features that help enterprises to easily handle workloads, combined OS, and networking configurations.

 Features of Citrix XenServer: